 Acceptable forms of photo identification for North American residents are a valid driver's license, passport, military ID, or state ID.
 Non-North American residents must present a valid passport for identification.
 These are the only forms of photographic identification that will be accepted.
 YOU WILL NOT BE ALLOWED TO TAKE THE EXAMINATION WITHOUT PROPER PHOTOGRAPHIC IDENTIFICATION.
 If you do not have the appropriate ID you must make arrangements with CBNC PRIOR to the exam date.

 Please see the content outline: Examination Outline.

-Proctors at the Prometric testing sites will supervise the administration of the exam and candidates may be video and/or audio taped to maintain the strictest security throughout the testing period.
+Test Administrators (TA) will supervise the administration of the examination and all testing cubicles.
+Check-in areas and locker facilities are videotaped and audio monitored.
+Irregularities identified by observation or suspicion by the TA’s may be sufficient cause to terminate a Candidate’s participation in the examination, or to invalidate or cancel scores.
 Candidates will be required to sign in and out of the testing room and may be asked to provide a photo ID upon re-entry.

 No, CBNC is not an ACCME-accredited sponsor of CME credit.

 Something has come up and I need to cancel my application, what do I do?
 Can you hold my application for next year?

 Applicants must FIRST cancel with the testing vendor if exam has been scheduled already.
 Then cancel IN WRITING (with signature) to the CBNC office.
 Refunds are $795 for certification and $525 for recertification (less $50 for those who claimed the multi-modality discount) if cancellation is received by November 17, 2017.
 CBNC is not able to retain your application material; reapplications for subsequent years must be made in full.
 Candidates who cancel after November 17 will not receive any refund.
 Candidates must cancel with both the testing vendor and CBNC by November 17 in order to receive a refund.